-(Cnossen, 2014) investigated the relative impact of long-term change in the geomagnetic field on the upper atmosphere compared with rising levels of CO2.
-The author concluded that hmF2 was affected by long-term variation in the Earth's magnetic field and changes to the concentration of CO2 in equal measure with the peak electron concentration being dominated by changes to the Earth's magnetic field.
+Modelling work by Cnossen and Richmond (2013) produced global variation in hmF2 and foF2 as a result of longterm changes to the earth's magnetic field.
+The strongest effects were seen over the Atlantic where the vertical component of $E \times B$ drift, diffusion and transport of ionisation by meridional neutral winds were affected by changes to the local magnetic field.
+They concluded that variation of the geomagnetic field may dominate other mechanisms to produce the observed trends in hmF2 and foF2 in that region.
+Subsequent modelling work (Cnossen, 2014) investigated the relative impact of long-term change in the geomagnetic field on the upper atmosphere compared with rising levels of CO_2 .
+The author concluded that hmF2 was affected by long-term variation in the earth's magnetic field and changes to the concentration of CO2 in equal measure with the peak electron concentration being dominated by changes to the earth's magnetic field.
 Variation in meridional wind patterns over time may alter the long-term behaviour of thermospheric composition at a given location.
-This in turn would modulate the relative magnitudes of annual and semi-annual variations in the ionosphere, as shown by Millward et al(1996) and Zou et al (2000).
+This in turn would modulate the relative magnitudes of annual and semi-annual variations in the ionosphere, as shown by Millward et al. (1996) and Zou et al. (2000).
 This work once again highlights the potential for long-term change in a global parameter to generate a range of localised responses in the ionosphere.

-Some modelling studies have been carried out to consider the impact on the thermosphere and ionosphere ground by modulation of the lower atmosphere.
-While investigating the annual ionosphere caused by modulation of the lower atmosphere.
-While investigating the annual asymmetry in the F2-layer, Rishbeth and Müller-Wodarg (2006) concluded that, after accounting for all known influences, dynamical influences of the lower atmosphere were the most likely cause.
-Oliver et al (2013) proposed that gravity waves could influence the thermospheric temperature through long-term change in gravity wave behaviour (generated by winds over the oceans) and explain the greater than expected decline in thermospheric temperatures.
+Some modelling studies have been carried out to consider the impact on the thermosphere and ionosphere caused by modulation of the lower atmosphere.
+While investigating the annual asymmetry in the F2 layer, Rishbeth and Müller-Wodarg (2006) concluded that, after accounting for all known influences, dynamical influences of the lower atmosphere were the most likely cause.
+Oliver et al. (2013) proposed that gravity waves could influence the thermospheric temperature through long-term change in gravity wave behaviour (generated by winds over the oceans) and explain the greater than expected decline in thermospheric temperatures.
 Such research points to the possibility of long-term variation in regional thermospheric composition being due to forcing from the lower atmosphere.
-Any alteration in the seasonal nature of this forcing could again impact the annual/semi-annual behaviour of the ionosphere.
+Any alteration in the seasonal nature of this forcing could again impact the annual/semiannual behaviour of the ionosphere.

 It should be noted that the observed thermospheric temperature trends are derived from incoherent scatter (IS) observations at Millstone Hill (Holt and Zhang, 2008).
 Temperatures are derived from IS data by fitting the ion temperature to ion mass ratio (Rishbeth and Williams, 1985).
 A reduction in ion temperature could therefore result from an underestimate in the assumed ion mass.
 Therefore the observed reduction in ion temperature could also be explained by long-term changes in thermospheric composition.
-Emmert et al (2012) report an observed increase in thermospheric CO2 concentrations.
+Emmert et al. (2012) report an observed increase in thermospheric CO2 concentrations.
 They point out that this result could explain the difference between observations and modelled values of thermospheric density and suggest that their observations could be explained by increased gravity wave activity, driving changes to eddy diffusion at the turbopause.
-Long-term changes to thermospheric

-- 1 composition would also be expected to influence the magnitude of the annual ionospheric - 2 variation, in turn modulating the relative influence of the semi-annual and annual effects.
+Long-term changes to thermospheric composition would also be expected to influence the magnitude of the annual ionospheric variation, in turn modulating the relative influence of the semi-annual and annual effects.

-3 5 Conclusions
+5 Conclusions